 – The JFIF payload from only the first JFIF APP0 marker is carried as a single container.

-When im_type_id is equal to 1, the following image metadata payload is JFIF metadata from one or more concatenated APP0 marker segments without the APP0 marker segment identifiers themselves, i.e., an APP0 marker segment with bytes containing 0x4A46494600, i.e, the zero-terminated string "JFIF", according to Rec.
-ITU-T T.50 or ISO 646 coding, and one or more APP0 marker segments containing 0x4A46585800, i.e, the zero-terminated string "JFXX", according to Rec.
-ITU-T T.50 or ISO 646 coding.
+When ifi_type_id[i] is equal to 1, the following image format information payload is JFIF metadata from one or more concatenated JFIF marker segments, without the APP0 marker segment identifiers themselves, as specified in ITU-T Recommendation T.871 | International Standard ISO/IEC 10918-5.

-When im_type_id is equal to 2, the following image metadata payload contains bytes from one or more JFIF extension markers, i.e., one or more APP0 markers that include 0x4A46585800, i.e, the zero-terminated string "JFXX", according to Rec.
-ITU-T T.50 or ISO 646 coding.
+When ifi_type_id[i] is equal to 2, the following image format information payload contains bytes from one or more JFIF extension markers, without the APP0 marker segment identifiers themselves, as specified in ITU-T Recommendation T.871 | International Standard ISO/IEC 10918-5.

-When im_type_id is equal to 3, the following image metadata payload contains bytes obtained from the first APP0 marker following the 0xFFD8 Start of Image marker within the image.
-The first APP0 marker includes 0x4A46494600, i.e, the zero-terminated string "JFIF", according to Rec.
-ITU-T T.50 or ISO 646 coding.
+When ifi_type_id[i] is equal to 3, the following image format information payload contains bytes obtained from the first JFIF marker found following the start of the image as specified in ITU-T Recommendation T.871 | International Standard ISO/IEC 10918-5.